bennetimo/ghost-sync/README.md

 For example, to sync the images and database you would use the flags `-id` when starting the container above.

 ### Syncing the database
 [bennetimo/ghost-backup](https://github.com/bennetimo/ghost-backup) is a container that can take an online backup of the ghost database.
 If setup, you can use it for an online database sync.
+It needs to be setup on the local and remote environments.

 You need to link in the ghost-backup container, and its volumes